1Password/scim-examples/aws-terraform/README.md

 ### Logging

-All logs go to `syslog` (AWS EC2 instance OS).
+All logs go to `/var/log/syslog` (AWS EC2 instance OS).
 You can use the AWS System Manager to view logs for your instance.

 ### Upgrading and Redeployment

 You can destroy and redeploy the instance whenever you feel the need to.
-No permanent data is stored within the SCIM bridge.
+No permanent data is stored within the SCIM bridge instance itself, as secrets are stored in the AWS Secrets Manager.
 This is useful for upgrading your SCIM bridge with important bugfix or feature releases.

-`terraform destroy` deletes all but the `scimsession` file in Secrets Manager (deployed separately).

 ### Debian Package